Saturday, August 31, 2013

 Above the exquisite doorway and molded metal lintel was applied to the original stone one -- photo by Alice Lum

-Ely told Adams that the assembled citizens “desire me to say, and I cheerfully and heartily indorse the sentiment, that they have tried you, both as a friend and a Democrat, and never found you wanting.
+Ely told Adams that the assembled citizens, “desire me to say, and I cheerfully and heartily indorse the sentiment, that they have tried you, both as a friend and a Democrat, and never found you wanting.
 Your course has been consistent with right and with the principles of Democracy, and as such is approved.
 This testimonial is presented by friends who claim a place in your memory.”

-An emotional Thomas Adams told the crowd “I never have allowed myself to stoop to anything low or contemptible in the eyes of the public to subserve party ends, and as I am under many obligations to you, gentlemen, for attending to my interests at the last election, when I lay sick and disabled, and not able to attend to my own, receive my kind respects and my wishes through life for your future prosperity and happiness.
-I accept this token of respect to me as a private citizen, which I am now, and wish you all a happy new year.”
+I never have allowed myself to stoop to anything low or contemptible in the eyes of the public to subserve party ends, and as I am under many obligations to you, gentlemen, for attending to my interests at the last election, when I lay sick and disabled, and not able to attend to my own, receive my kind respects and my wishes through life for your future prosperity and happiness.
+I accept this token of respect to me as a private citizen, which I am now, and wish you all a happy new year.

 Following his acceptance speech, Adams invited the group into another room “where refreshments were bounteously provided.”

 William Moores would survive the Civil War and rise to the position of Dean of the Board of Directors of the Empire City Savings Bank.
-When the Seventh Regiment staged a gala reception two decades later, on February 22, 1881, The Times noted that “The gentlemen wore the regulation evening dress, and the members of the regiment were only distinguishable from the civilians by their handsome regimental pins which they displayed upon the lapels of their vests.
+When the Seventh Regiment staged a gala reception two decades later, on February 22, 1881, The New York Times noted, “The gentlemen wore the regulation evening dress, and the members of the regiment were only distinguishable from the civilians by their handsome regimental pins which they displayed upon the lapels of their vests.
 Among those present were…A. H. T. Timpson and William Moores, two of the oldest members of the regiment, with their wives.”

-By 1893 the Henry Street neighborhood was no longer the stylish enclave it had been during the Civil War.
+By 1893, the Henry Street neighborhood was no longer the stylish enclave it had been during the Civil War.
 Wealthy residents had moved away and tenement houses crowded with impoverished immigrants had replaced many of the homes.
 That year Lillian Wald, a young graduate nurse from the New York Training School for Nurses, began teaching a class in home nursing and hygiene to immigrant women in the neighborhood.

 One morning a little girl appeared, saying her mother could not attend the class because she was ill.
 Wald followed the girl to her squalid tenement room.
-She later wrote she traveled “over broken roadways…between tall, reeking houses…across a court where open and unscreened closets were promiscuously used by men and women, up into a rear tenement, by slimy steps…and finally into the sickroom.”
-She said “that morning’s experience was a baptism of fire.
+She later wrote that she traveled “over broken roadways…between tall, reeking houses…across a court where open and unscreened closets were promiscuously used by men and women, up into a rear tenement, by slimy steps…and finally into the sickroom.”
+She said, “that morning’s experience was a baptism of fire.
 Deserted were the laboratory and academic work of college.
 I never returned to them.”

 A cooking class, the Good Times Club, cost five cents per week and was a favorite in the neighborhood.
 Immigrants could learn English here and study rooms were provided.
 The residents of the area showed their gratitude however they could.